Support unprivileged singularity and update the singularity scripts

 to load modules and environment in the same way regardless of

 Singularity execution or not.

-#7 Updated by Dennis Box over 1 year ago
+#7 Updated by Dennis Box about 2 years ago

 Instructions on enabling unprivileged singularity here https://opensciencegrid.github.io/docs/worker-node/install-singularity/

-#8 Updated by Dennis Box over 1 year ago
+#8 Updated by Dennis Box about 2 years ago

 - Status changed from New to Feedback

 - Assignee changed from Dennis Box to Marco Mambelli

 Code changes in origin branch v3/17639.